iamwfx/4680_5680_intro_uds/README.md

 Spring 2023\
 Professor Wenfei Xu (wenfeixu@cornell.edu)\
 Class details in [Cornell Classes page](https://classes.cornell.edu/)\
-Office Hours: Mondays 1 – 2:30 pm, Wednesdays 11 – 12:30 pm in Wenfei's Office
+Office Hours: Mondays 1 – 2:30 pm, Wednesdays 11 – 12:30 pm in Sibley Hall 221

 ## TA and GTRS
 Zoe Wang (TA) zw553@cornell.edu\
-Office hours: TBD\
+Office hours: Tuesdays 1 - 2:30 pm in Sibley Hall 205 \
 Yuetong Wang (GTRS) yw795@cornell.edu \
-Office hours: TBD
+Office hours: Thursdays 5 - 6pm in Sibley Hall 305

 ## Class Slack
-Please sign up for our class Slack Group.
-This is where you can troubleshoot with us and each other.
-Note that you can add code blocks in your messages.

-## Companion courses and events:
 Please sign up for our class Slack Group.
 This is where you can troubleshoot with us and each other.
 Note that you can add code blocks in your messages.

 ## Companion courses and events: